 The New York State Department of Motor Vehicles (DMV) reports that in 2019, there were 5,246 alcohol-related crashes resulting in 285 fatalities and 4,191 injuries.
 Of these crashes, 2,528 resulted in property damage only.

 In New York, the legal limit for Driving Under the Influence (DUI) is a blood alcohol content (BAC) of 0.08%.
-When your blood alcohol content (BAC) reaches 0.08%, you are in violation of the law.
+When your blood alcohol content (BAC) reaches 0.08%, you violate the law.
 This means that if a person’s BAC level is at or above 0.08%, they are considered legally intoxicated and can be charged with a DUI.
 You must maintain a blood alcohol level below 0.08 in New York to avoid DWI charges.
 However, even if your blood alcohol content is below that level, you can still be arrested, charged with a crime, and convicted.

 New York has some of the country’s strictest laws when it comes to driving while intoxicated (DWI).
-Here are some of the unique laws and regulations related to drunk driving in New York and its surrounding boroughs:
+Here are some of the unique rules and regulations related to drunk driving in New York and its surrounding boroughs:

 Zero Tolerance Law: In New York, drivers under the age of 21 who are found to have a blood alcohol concentration (BAC) of 0.02 or higher can be charged with driving while ability impaired (DWAI).